fluxnetart/fluxnetart.github.io/_posts/2024-11-14-santiago-kickoff.md

 </figure>

-Returning to Berkeley, Maoya demoed the Dyantra software brought to life with data from the Mayberry wetland site in the Sacremento delta.
-She presented "Tonglen with the Biosphere’s Breath" at the Berkeley Alembic Equinox event, an installation and visual mediation of ecosystem-atmosphere interactions, inviting us to practice dissolving boundaries of self and the biosphere and exchanging self with other.
+Returning to Berkeley, Maoya demoed the Dyantra software bringing it to life with data from the Mayberry retored wetland site in the Sacramento-San Joaquin River Delta.
+She created "Tonglen with the Biosphere’s Breath" for the Berkeley Alembic Equinox event, an installation and visual mediation of ecosystem-atmosphere interactions, inviting us to practice dissolving boundaries and exchanging self with other through breath.
 Later in September, David continued discussions with a range of flux researchers at UC Berkeley and visited the Dutch Slough Marsh Gilbert Tract flux tower, a site maintained by the Baldocchi Biometeorology lab.

 <div style="display: flex; align-items: center; justify-content: center">
     <img src="https://fluxnetart.github.io/images/1_dutchslough.png" style="width: 30%;">